 Who doesn’t know Moondrop by now?

-Those who have been into the chi-fi games for a while must have known Moondrop as one of the few chi-fi companies that have been pretty consistent in making good products (with the exception of their earbuds line-up) and lovable waifus throughout their journey in the industry.
+Those who have been into the chi-fi games for a while must have known Moondrop as one of the few chi-fi companies that have been pretty consistent in making good products (except for their earbuds line-up) and lovable waifus throughout their journey in the industry.

 MOONDROP Blessing 2 In-Ear Headphones